 This is what it’s all about, the whole business called “salvation.”
 It’s about being made whole again.
 All of us are God’s precious construction-project, “being built” gradually, and “joined together” from our fragmentation within ourselves and between one another, “in one Body through the cross.”
 I know, that’s a lot to take in, all in one sentence, but that’s what it’s all about: growing into the unity of Christ’s one Body, through His cross-carrying Way.

-Let me not be bogged down today, or discouraged, by any “dividing walls” or “hostility” that are yet to be abolished in our “house.”
+Let me not be bogged down today, or disheartened, by any “dividing walls” or “hostility” that are yet to be abolished in our “house.”
 As insufficient as I may be today, I know to Whom I belong, as a member, – not a stranger or sojourner, – in “the household of God.”
 This morning I hand myself over to Him, once again, surrendering my own, merely-human demands and expectations of myself, and let myself “be built,” through the ups and downs of my responsibilities, into a “dwelling place of God in the Spirit.”
 Thy will be done with us today, O Lord, our peace.